AI-sandbox/XGMix/README.md

 The program uses these two files as input to [rfmix's](https://github.com/slowkoni/rfmix) simulation algorithm to create training data for the model.

 ### Calibration
-XGmix output is calibrated when training a new model which means that the output probabilities accurately reflect the confidence of the prediction made by the model.
+XGmix output probabilities might not reflect the true confidence / accuracy of the predictions.
+By setting to True calibration when training a new model, Isotropic Regression is used to match the predicted probabilities to calibrated probabilities.
+For example, in a calibrated model, predictions with a probability 80% will be correct 80% of the time.

 ### Advanced Options
 More advanced configuration settings can be found in *config.py*.